ppy/osu-wiki/news/2021-05-13-mappers-report-april.md

 - **osu!catch**:
     - Sliders cannot be used.

-Unfortunately, the submission period for this edition ended weeks ago.
-However, if you're excited to see the results, we suggest you take few minutes to look through [this newspost](https://osu.ppy.sh/home/news/2021-04-08-monthly-beatmapping-contest-april-2021) to keep yourself up-to-date with the details.
+If you're excited to see the results, we suggest you take few minutes to look through [this newspost](https://osu.ppy.sh/home/news/2021-04-08-monthly-beatmapping-contest-april-2021) to keep yourself up-to-date with the details.

 For those unfamiliar with the format of the Monthly Beatmapping Contest and its proceedings, go ahead and have a read of the [wiki article](/wiki/Contests/Monthly_Beatmapping_Contest).